eugenia1984/english/glossary.md

 - **attentive**: means paying careful attention or listening carefully.

+- **at the top**: refers to the highest position in a list or layout.
+It's a common way to refer to the first item.
+For example: `Her name is at the top of the list`. –> This means her name is in the first position.

 - **automation**: is the use of technology to perform tasks automatically without human intervention.
 For example: `The company uses automation to schedule social media posts every day. - It means using software tools to schedule posts without manual input each time.

 - **available**: means free to do something or not busy.
 For example: `Are you available to help me tomorrow?` -> This question is asking if the person is free to help tomorrow.